frameworks

 Personal Brand Storytelling: Telling Your Professional Story Well

-The reason is not that credentials are unimportant — it is that credentials are defensive.
-They answer "should I trust this person?" not "why should I work with this person specifically?"
-Personal brand storytelling, executed well, answers the second question.
+The problem is not that credentials do not matter.
+The problem is that credentials are defensive.
+They answer one question: "should I trust this person?"
+They do not answer the bigger one: "why should I work with this person?"
+Good personal brand storytelling answers the second question.
 That answer is worth far more, to far more of the clients who matter.

 The Problem With Chronological Professional Narrative